Cognigy/Documentation/docs/ai/analyze/collecting-data.md

 ## Analytics Data Flow

-Analytics data is generated through the whole lifecycle of an input message being processed by Cognigy.AI.
+Analytics data is generated through the whole life cycle of an input message being processed by Cognigy.AI.
 The diagram below shows when each type of data is generated and written to the respective collection.

 <figure>
   <img class="image-center" src="../../../_assets/ai/analyze/analytics-data-flow.png" width="100%" />